TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- describe browser features in tech highlights
-    - the determinism
-    - the sign in with discord/steam etc

 - preparing for large traffic from crazygames
     - show full servers in gray
         - also non-full servers during ranked (waiting for deserters)